like820/medusajs-2.0-for-railway-boilerplate/storefront/README.md

 Your site is now running at http://localhost:8000!

+> **Note**: If you make changes to `.env.local` or `next.config.js`, you must restart the server for changes to take effect.
+Stop the process (Ctrl+C) and run `npm run dev` again.

+# Style Guide & Customization

+### Images
+To customize the look of your store, you can replace the following files in the `public/` directory:

+- **Logo**: Replace `public/profilePic.png` with your own logo image.
+- **Hero Background**: Replace `public/waterlike-heroimage.png` with your desired background image.

+Ensure your new images use the same filenames to avoid code changes, or update the references in `src/modules/layout/templates/nav/index.tsx` (for logo) and `src/modules/home/components/hero/index.tsx` (for hero).

 # File Storage Integration

 By default, this starter supports MinIO for file storage with a fallback to local storage.
 To enable MinIO: